TGDivy/TGDivy/README.md

 ## 💬🌞

-> Remember that sometimes not getting what you want is a wonderful stroke of luck. ~ Dalai Lama
+> Rudeness is the weak man's imitation of strength. ~ Eric Hoffer

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )